tapis-project/uh-hpc-in-the-cloud/block4/apps.md

-#Tapis Apps
+#Intro to Tapis Apps
 ---
 Once you have storage and execution systems registered with Tapis, you are ready to build and use apps.

+### What is a Tapis app?
-A Tapis App is versioned, containerized executable that runs on a specific execution system.
+A Tapis App is versioned, containerized executable that runs on a specific execution system through Tapis' Job service.
 So, for example, if you have multiple versions of a software package on a system, you would register each version as its own app.
-Likewise, for a software package available on multiple execution systems, each system would use a different Tapis app to use that software.
+Likewise, if a single code needs to be run on multiple systems, each combination of app and system needs to be defined as an individual app.

+### What does Tapis Apps service provide?
+Apps service is a central registry for all Tapis apps.
+With Apps service you can:
+* list or search
+* register
+* manage or share
+* revise
-Tapis keeps a registry of apps that you can list and search.
-The Apps service provides permissions, validation, archiving, and revision information about each app in addition to the usual discovery capability.
+* view information about each app as version number, owner, revision number in addition to the usual discovery capability

-## Registering an app

-Registering an app with the Apps service is conceptually simple.
-Just describe your app as a JSON document and POST it to the Apps service.

-## Packaging your app
+The rest of this tutorial explains in detail about how to package your app, register an app to the Apps service and how to manage and share apps.

+### App Packaging
-Tapis apps are bundled into a directory and organized in a way that Tapis can properly invoke it.
+Tapis apps are bundled into a directory and organized in a way that Tapis jobs can properly invoke it.
 Though there is plenty of opportunity to establish your own conventions, at the very least, your application folder should have the following in it:

 * An execution script that creates and executes an instance of the application.
 We refer to this as the <em>wrapper template</em> throughout the documentation.
 For the sake of maintainability, it should be named something simple and intuitive like `wrapper.sh`.
 More on this in the next section.
 * A library subdirectory: This contains all scripts, non-standard dependencies, binaries needed to execute an instance of the application.